RVNayan/NetflixIntro/README.md

-Here's an awesome intro of Internet's most Popular Video Streaming platform Netflix!, complete with the traditional drum beats and the zooming lines of spectrum!!!
+Here's an awesome intro of Internet's most Popular Video Streaming platform Netflix!, complete with the traditional drum beats and the zooming lines!

 ![Trail](trial.gif)